navingulhane/C-Language/001_CHAPTERS_in_c_languge/Readme.md

 # 📚 C Language Programs — Chapter-wise

 Welcome to the **Chapter-wise C Programs** folder!
-This section contains all the essential  programs organized by textbook chapters or syllabus topics.
+This section contains all the essential  programs C organized by textbook chapters or syllabus topics.
 It's perfect for **beginners, college students, or anyone revising fundamentals**.

 ---